2h3ph3rd/ctf-cyber-apocalypse-2023/forensics-01-plaintext-treasure/README.md

-# 1 - Plaintext Treasure
+# Forensics 1 - Plaintext Treasure

 It is enough to look the traffic in Wireshark filtered only for HTTP packets.